Schedule your Field Trip

 ★ Mandatory Webinar

-All educators registering to bring school groups to the Situation Room Experience in California are required to complete an online webinar on “how to prepare” at least two weeks in advance of your scheduled visit.
+All high school educators registering to bring school groups to the Situation Room Experience in California are required to complete an online webinar on “how to prepare” at least one week in advance of your scheduled visit.
+College, university and executive groups may schedule a specialized one-on-one meeting with a member of the Reagan team to discuss the best way to prepare for the simulation by emailing ReaganEducation@nara.gov.

 ★ Bus Scholarship Application